DanielTakeshi/Paper_Notes/reinforcement_learning/Deep_Successor_Reinforcement_Learning.md

 - They use function approximation (with a deep neural network) to approximate the SR so that the SR and reward function can be learned from raw inputs.
-See Figure 1 for the model architecture, which also includes a reconstruction (huh, like a VAE?).
+See Figure 1 for the model architecture, which also includes a reconstruction.

 - Looks like a lot of stuff is similar to the DQN paper, as in the loss function, etc., as one would expect.
 Also, the reconstruction loss is L2,